FernandoSchett/duckling_aleatory_cats_backend/README.md

 ## Dependencies:

-The project dependencies are described in a dependencies file within the repository.
-In summary, heres what you're gonna need in order to run the project:
+The project dependencies are described in a dependencies file package.json within the repository.

--
--

 For installing dependencies more quickly, you can use Visual Studio to download automaticlly your dependencies.